Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Dataset

 \section{Dataset}

 \textbf{Visual Genome (VG).} Visual Genome is a large-scale vision-language dataset that includes dense captions~\cite{DBLP:journals/ijcv/KrishnaZGJHKCKL17}.
-It consists of over 100,000 images, each of which is densely annotated with an average of 21 objects, 18 attributes, and 18 pairwise relationships among the objects.
-This comprehensive set of descriptions and question answers grounds visual concepts to language, making Visual Genome the densest and largest dataset of image descriptions, objects, attributes, relationships, and question answers.
-In our study, images from VG are employed to construct both the hallucination training dataset and the SHR evaluation set.
+It contains over 100,000 densely annotated images, each averaging 21 objects, 18 attributes, and 18 object relationships.
+As the largest and densest dataset of image descriptions, objects, attributes, relationships, and question answers, VG bridges visual concepts with language.
+In our study, VG images are used to create both the hallucination training dataset and the SHR evaluation set.

-\textbf{SHR Evaluation Set.} The SHR evaluation set is created to calculate the Sentence-level Hallucination Ratio, a measure that reflects the hallucination tendencies of the LVLM at the sentence level.
-This set is composed of 200 images selected from Visual Genome.
-In order to facilitate accurate hallucination judgment, we feed GPT-4 with rich annotations from Visual Genome.
-It's crucial to note that there is no overlap between the images used in the SHR evaluation set and those used to construct the positive-negative data.
+\textbf{SHR Evaluation Set.} The SHR evaluation set, dedicated to evaluating the LVLM's hallucination at the sentence level, comprises 200 images from the Visual Genome.
+To ensure precise hallucination judgment, GPT-4 is provided with detailed annotations from Visual Genome and manually annotated factual information.
+There's no overlap between the SHR set images and those in the positive-negative data.